Huda Beauty's Lip Contour Stains Are Causing A Serious Stir

 Why is my Huda Beauty Lip Contour Stain dry?

-Cosmetic chemist Javon Ford took to Instagram to explain why your Lip Contour Stain might dry out quickly: “This is partly because it’s a marker, but also because of this specific marker’s composition,” said Ford.
-Without diving too deep into science, he explained that beyond water and aloe vera juice, the main ingredient is a film-former called polyurethane-35, which helps the colour adhere to the lips: “It’s long-lasting and fast drying,” said Ford.
+Cosmetic chemist Javon Ford took to Instagram to explain why your Lip Contour Stain might dry out quickly: “This is partly because it’s a marker but also because of this specific marker’s composition,” said Ford.
+Without diving too deep into science, he explained that beyond water and aloe vera juice, the main ingredient is a film-former called polyurethane-35, which helps the color adhere to the lips: “It’s long-lasting and fast-drying,” said Ford.

 He said that all markers can dry out quickly as the volatile substance — in this case, water — can slowly evaporate from the cap.
 But where Huda Beauty’s is concerned, it can become even more noticeable when there’s a large percentage of a non-water-soluble ingredient, in the case of polyurethane-35.
 Ford added that while other lip stains are solely water-based (like CoverGirl’s Outlast Lip Stain) or oil-based, such as Haus Laboratories’ Hybrid Lip Oil Stain, Huda Beauty’s formula needs extra attention to work properly.